Who is the MSc in iBusiness for?

 Business and IT graduates seeking a career managing the delivery of ICT-enabled innovation to business and other organisations

-ICT professionals seeking to move their competence area and skill-set along the ICT value chain, from production of software to delivery of business innovation through ICT.
+ICT professionals seeking to move their competence area and skill-set along the ICT value chain, from the production of software to delivery of business innovation through ICT.

 General business professionals who seek to increase their knowledge of how ICT can deliver business value and enable innovation, and acquire the skills to use ICT products and services to innovate in their own functional areas.